 - call room service from your stateroom

-Every morning we would order a large pot of coffee (see photo above), orange juice, fresh pastries, cereal for our boys (Frosted Flakes, Special K and Corn Flakes), bacon and scrambled eggs, fresh fruit and milk.
-Almond milk was also available, which was great for us because our youngest boy has a dairy allergy.
+Every morning we ordered a large pot of coffee (see photo above), orange juice, fresh pastries, cereal for our boys (Frosted Flakes, Special K and Corn Flakes), bacon and scrambled eggs, fresh fruit and milk.
+Almond milk is also available, which was great for us because our youngest boy has a dairy allergy.

-The time of delivery varied but we typically had our order arrive around 7:30 AM.
+The time of delivery varies.
+However, we typically had our order arrive at 7:30 AM.

 Celebrity Eclipse Amenities on the cruise ship